 - Communication problems: They can present themselves in a few ways.
-If employees are getting different information, there is a lack of clarity around projects or communication occurs in a passive aggressive manner.
+If employees are getting different information, there is a lack of clarity around projects or communication occurs in a passive-aggressive manner.

 - Gossiping and cliques: If that occurs amongst colleagues, different competing groups will form, which can create tension.

-- Lack of motivation: Unmotivated colleagues can put additional pressure on your day to day life as you end up working harder to compensate.
+- Lack of motivation: Unmotivated colleagues can put additional pressure on your day-to-day life as you end up working harder to compensate.

-- Work/life balance: an office culture that encourages out of hours communications and makes it difficult for employees to disconnect from work.
+- Work/life balance: an office culture that encourages out-of-hours communications and makes it difficult for employees to disconnect from work.

 How can working from home become toxic?

 Unfortunately, remote work is not safe from the toxicity of the physical office.
-Indeed, a lot of the elements mentioned before occur in remote work in the same way (sometimes worse) and different issues can also be encountered.
+Indeed, a lot of the elements mentioned before occurring in remote work in the same way (sometimes worse) and different issues can also be encountered.